 Best things to do in Armenia

-Yerevan is the capital and by far the biggest city in Armenia and usually the place where your travel to Armenia stars and/or ends.
+Yerevan is the capital and by far the biggest city in Armenia and usually the place where your travel to Armenia starts and/or ends.
 Yerevan is very different from the rest of the country.
 Particularly the city center, sometimes it looks like an entirely different country.
 It’s much more developed and rich as if all the country’s money has been invested only in Yerevan.
-Yerevan’s town center is home to most of its landmarks like the Republic Square, the Opera House, the beautiful gardens, the 18th century Blue Mosque, most of the museums and the famous cascade complex.
+Yerevan’s town center is home to most of its landmarks like the Republic Square, the Opera House, the beautiful gardens, the 18th century Blue Mosque, most of the museums, and the famous cascade complex.

 You can also enjoy Yerevan’s modern side, with some contemporary architecture, trendy restaurants, and coffee shops.
 The coffee shop culture in Yerevan seems to be growing with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.